 Which is the best Level Controller model as input to PLCs?
 Is it better if it has single output?

-The 61F-GP-N is recommended.
+The 61F-GP-N or 61F-LS is recommended.
 One input has SPDT output.

 Output contact capacity (minimum applicable load): 1 mA at 5 VDC (reference value)

 Minimum Applicable Load for Different Types of Units